simonvreeman/a-b-testing-with-google-tag-manager/README.md

 * [jQuery Cookie by carhartl](https://github.com/carhartl/jquery-cookie) - A minified version is included in the script.

 ### Create the Random Number macro in Google Tag Manager
-1. Click on the Read button New and select Macro
+1. Click on the Read button New and select Macro.
-2. Give the macro the name Randon Number
+2. Give the macro the name Randon Number.
-3. Select from the dropdown Random Number
+3. Select from the dropdown Random Number.
-4. Save the macro
+4. Save the macro.

+### How to use this script
+1. Create a custom HTML tag in your Google Tag Manager container.
+2. Past the code from testing.js to the tag.
+3. Set a unique test id.
+4. Set a unique test name.
+5. Create a optimization version.
+6. Set the rules for the test in Google Tag Manager.
+7. Test is with debug on.
+Set debug in the script to 1 and use the debug option in Google Tag Manager.
+8. Make sure the event tracking is working.
+9. Create a new version and publish it.